 - Get support with working through difficult issues

-I am a Midwife with many years experience of managing and supervising a wide range of Birth Workers including antenatal teachers, lay birth supporters and Midwives.
+I am a Midwife with experience of managing and supervising a wide range of Birth Workers including antenatal teachers, lay birth supporters and Midwives.
 I have expertise in supervision around complex clinical and social cases including Child Protection.

 Good reflective supervision relies on trust and therefore (within some limits*, see below) a supervisee has a right to expect the content of the session to remain confidential.
 The content of a supervision session will be agreed between us in advance.

 Sessions may include:

 - Identifying areas of knowledge, skill or practice that you need to develop further and creating a plan to address that.

 - Exploring self-limiting agendas that you may not even be aware you hold.